Okra Curry | Vendakkai Fry Recipe

 Okra stir fry in a blur bowl with a wooden spoon in the background

-Lot of people shy away from this vegetable because of its slimy texture, but if we cook it right we can get rid of that texture and achieve a wonderful recipe.
+A lot of people shy away from this vegetable because of its slimy texture, but if we cook it right we can get rid of that texture and achieve a wonderful recipe.
 This Vendakkai Curry is a simple recipe that we all love.

-Vendakkai curry / poriyal
+Vendakkai curry / poriyal in a bowl

 What is Okra

-Okra also known as Vendakkai in Tamil, Bhendi in Hindi and ladies finger as the English name in India is a topical vegetable that grows well in summer.
+Okra also known as Vendakkai in Tamil, Bhendi in Hindi, and ladies finger as the English name in India is a topical vegetable that grows well in summer.

 Ever since we moved to Oklahoma, we have been having an Okra bonanza.
 They just love the heat here and it yields much more than we have ever grown anywhere else.